TaylorOD/Professional_Technical_Interviewee/8_ben_wilhelm/episode_checklist.md

 - [ ] Publish/schedule tweets/linkedin post with link to Audio podcast
 - [ ] Pin the Tweet to my Twitter profile.
 - [ ] Publish a post on my Facebook.
-- [ ] Send guest a link to episode (all types) and ask the to share
+- [ ] Send guest a link to episode (all types) and ask them to share

 ## WEEK AFTER:
 - [ ] Share with any relevant Slack channels/groups.